Benjamin Grosvenor (minister): Life

+Early career

 In 1699, Grosvenor underwent examination and licensing by seven Presbyterian ministers, including Robert Fleming the younger, and became assistant to Joshua Oldfield at Globe Alley in Maid Lane, Southwark.
 The following year, he was considered for the succession to Matthew Mead in the Independent congregation at Stepney.
 However, his excommunication by the Baptists may have influenced his chances for this position.

-In 1702, a Sunday evening lecture for young men was started at the Old Jewry meeting-house, with Gravener and Samuel Rosewell appointed lecturers.
-Gravener's reputation as a preacher grew, and following the death of Samuel Slater on 24 May 1704, he was chosen as pastor of the Presbyterian congregation in Crosby Square.
-He was ordained on 11 July 1704.
+In 1702, a Sunday evening lecture for young men was started at the Old Jewry meeting-house, with Gravener and Samuel Rosewell appointed as lecturers.
+Gravener's reputation as a preacher grew, and following the death of Samuel Slater on 24 May 1704, he was chosen as pastor of the Presbyterian congregation in Crosby Square and he was ordained on 11 July 1704.
 Under his leadership, the congregation flourished and became increasingly prominent, successfully raising funds for its activities.
-Throughout the years, his assistants included Samuel Wright (1705–1708), John Barker (1708–14), Clerk Oldisworth (1715–26), and lastly Edmund Calamy IV (1726–49).
+Samuel Wright (1683–1746) was his assistant from 1705 to 1708.
+His later assistants included John Barker (1708–14), Clerk Oldisworth (1715–26), and lastly Edmund Calamy IV (1726–49).

+Later years

 Grosvenor resigned the Old Jewry lectureship soon after his appointment at Crosby Square.
 He was for some years one of the preachers of the Friday evening lecture at the Weigh House, begun (1707) by Thomas Bradbury In 1716 he succeeded Robert Fleming as a preacher of the "merchants' lecture" on Tuesday mornings at Salters' Hall.

 In 1723 Grosvenor was elected a trustee of Dr. Williams's foundations.
 An operation for the removal of the uvula in 1726 somewhat affected his pronunciation.
 On 29 May 1730 the university of Edinburgh made him D.D.
 At Salters' Hall he lectured against popery in 1735, taking persecution as his theme; and he was active in the Old Whig, run 1735–8 by Benjamin Avery.
 In 1749 he resigned his congregation and his lectureship.

 Grosvenor's religious position was one of mutual toleration; in his own theology he remained a moderate Calvinist.

 He died on 27 August 1758, and was buried in Bunhill Fields; his funeral sermon was preached by John Barker.

 He left a bequest to the Presbyterian Fund, and his library to Warrington Academy.